Chris4081/maat-core/README.md

 No. MAAT-Core is a deterministic optimization framework, not a statistical model.

 **How is this different from CVXPY or classical optimizers?**
-MAAT-Core makes ethical and safety constraints *first-class mathematical objects*,
-not post-hoc filters.
+MAAT-Core makes ethical and safety constraints *first-class mathematical objects* (margins + diagnostics), not post-hoc filters.

+**What does “Respect as a hard constraint” mean here?**
+Constraints are written as margins `g(state) >= 0`.
+If violated, MAAT-Core applies a strong penalty so unsafe solutions become mathematically dominated.

+**What is a “constraint margin”?**
+A signed distance-to-safety value: positive = safe, zero = boundary, negative = violation magnitude.
+Margins make constraint satisfaction interpretable and auditable.

+**What happens if constraints are impossible to satisfy?**
+MAAT-Core reports persistent negative margins and flags **structural infeasibility** instead of returning a “fake ethical” solution.

+**How do you handle lower/upper bounds?**
+Two options: (1) optimizer-level box bounds via `bounds`, and/or (2) explicit ethical constraints like `upper - x` and `x - lower` to get margin diagnostics.

+**Can bounds be dynamic (data-dependent)?**
+Yes.
+You can define constraints that depend on context (e.g., waitlist size).
+Just ensure each constraint returns a numeric margin (not a boolean).

+**Why L-BFGS-B and dual annealing?**
+L-BFGS-B is a strong baseline for box-constrained local search; dual annealing provides global exploration.
+MAAT-Core is optimizer-agnostic—swap engines if needed.

 **Can this scale to neural models?**
 Yes in principle.
-Fields can wrap neural networks, but MAAT-Core itself stays minimal.
+Fields can wrap neural nets (or any black-box function), while MAAT-Core stays minimal and focuses on constraint-first optimization + diagnostics.

-- decision support systems
-- ethical optimization research
+**Is this a fairness toolkit?**
+Not specifically.
+Fairness is one use case.
+MAAT-Core generalizes to *any* ethical/safety/legal constraint expressible as a margin.

+**What is MAAT-Core for?**
+Decision support prototypes, safety/ethics research, constraint diagnostics, and transparent trade-off exploration.

 # Installation Guide — MAAT-Core